VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 FROM [Portfolio Project]..layoffs;
 ```

-During cleaning data I was making other duplicates, especially before updating data.
+During this project I was making other duplicates, especially before updating data.
+Just to make sure I have back ups, and I have last updated version of a file.

 3. Finding and removing duplicates.
-For this task we are going to use CTE in SQL to group and filter data.
+For this task we are going to use CTE to group and filter data.

 ```sql
 WITH duplicate_cte as